dbojan/tosec-trimmer/README.md

 no warranty of any kind given.

+todo:
+add option to move hardlinks to first letter of the name of the file. for now drag and drop folder on 'move folders and files to first letter folders.bat'

 changes in 2023-08-07-2
 -bug fixes: check if disk 2 is in the list, when using full name -do not use use_numbers_for_disks=3 in this version